-ABOUT DIDIM / AKTINKUM
+ABOUT DIDIM / ALTINKUM REGION

 Since 2000 many Brits and Europeans have bought properties in Didim/Altinkum lured by the affordable price tags, superb beaches, entertainment options and laid back lifestyle

-Didim town has a good mix of modern amenities, ex-pat bars, international restaurants and facilities sat alongside Turkish lokantas (restaurants), street side kebab stalls and mini-markets.
-The area has developed a strong English community, so much so that household bills are now printed in English as well as Turkish!
-It’s easy for a foreigner to live in Didim.
-But it’s not all Union Jacks and English breakfasts, Didim also homes the fabulous $50 million Didim D-Marin Marina, opened in 2009 with berths for all manner of boats and yachts (8m-50m), dry docks, a shopping mall, fancy restaurants and a yacht club.
-This has attracted the sailors and yacht owners to buy up properties in the region and pused tourism in the area considerably.
+Didim town has a good mix of modern amenities, ex-pat bars, international restaurants and facilities sat alongside Turkish lokantas (restaurants), street kebab stalls and mini-markets.
+The area has developed a strong English community, so much so that household bills are now printed in English as well as Turkish.
+It’s very easy for a foreigner to live in Didim.
+But it’s not all Union Jacks and English breakfasts, Didim also homes the fabulous $50 million Didim D-Marin Marina, opened in 2009 with berths for all types of boats and yachts (8m-50m), dry docks, a shopping mall, fancy restaurants and a yacht club.
+This has attracted the sailors and yacht owners to buy properties in the region and pused tourism in the area considerably.
 Properties in Didim/Altinkum start at around £50,000.

 Akbuk was until recently a sleepy little fishing village lying on the shores of the beautiful Aegean Sea.
 Still relatively unspoilt by tourism, it appeals to those wanting an affordable property in a beautiful beach side village within easy reach of busy resorts and amenities.